Extraction de LExique par Variation d'Entropie - Lexicon extraction based on the variation of entropy

 What is ELeVE ?

-ELeVE is a library for calculating a specialized language model from a corpus of text.
+ELeVE is a library intended for computing an “autonomy estimate” score for substrings (all n-grams) in a corpus of text.

-It was mainly developed for segmentation of mandarin Chinese, but was successfully used to research on other tasks like keyphrase extraction.
+It was developed mainly for unsupervised segmentation of mandarin Chinese, but is language independant and was successfully used in research on other tasks like keyphrase extraction.

 Full documentation is available on http://pythonhosted.org/eleve/.